BravoFacundo/Recoiler-ThisIsArgentinaJAM/README.md

 # Recoiler

 [Work in progress] Shooting video game based on Physics.
-Made in Unity, C#.
+Made in Unity, C#, for the This is: Argentina JAM (1 Week long).

+You can download and play the game on my [itch.io](https://facundo-bravo.itch.io/recoilerjam).

 # Technologies